Top 12 CSET Practice Test Tips –

 Why do well-prepared test takers who ‘know the material’ walk-out of the testing center looking dazed and even stunned?

-Is it because their CSET practice test questions, prep course or free CSET prep study guide are bad?
+Is it because their CSET practice test questions, prep course or CSET study guides are bad?
 Or is it due to lack of time preparing or poor test preparation?

 Just “knowing the material” is NOT enough to pass the California Subject Examinations for Teachers® (CSET).
 Passive reading of your CSET study guide won’t help you get you a passing score.
 You must also develop the skill of “applying the information” to real test questions.

 These are two completely different skill sets.

 Getting the correct answers to real CSET questions require ‘higher order’ thinking skills like analysis, synthesis of information and drawing inferences.

 CSET practice questions are the best tool to improve your performance in physically taking the exam and getting correct answers.
 That means boosting your skill in passing the test.
 This is the ‘missing link’ for those competent in the tested material, but keep failing this examination.

 You can use the following test study tips to pass CSET Math, Science, Social Science, Multiple Subjects, Physical Education, Biology, English, Health Science, LOTE and others.